 - Freeze drying: When the temperature in the liquid coffee compartment drops to -40 degrees Celsius, the coffee rapidly freezes.
 The atmosphere in the hollow is tweaked to produce sublimation, in which the solid transforms into a vapor without liquefaction.
 Only the coffee crystals will remain after the sublimation steam has been sucked away.

-The following are the benefits and drawbacks of the two strategies mentioned above:
+The followings are the benefits and drawbacks of the two strategies mentioned above:

 Spray drying is rapid and straightforward to use.
 Many brands prefer this strategy.
 The coffee flavor is kept quite strong, which should satisfy most customers.

 Freeze drying: The flavor of coffee is kept considerably better than spray drying, although it takes a long time.

 What is the difference between Instant Coffee and Traditional Coffee?
 Beans Instant Coffee Vs. Coffee Beans